junyzhou10/clusterMLD/README.md

 ## Usage
 Use main function LongDataCluster(x, Y, id, ...) to cluster longitudinal data in long format.
 Parallel computing is supported by specifying parallel = TRUE.

-DendroPlot(Cluster.object) yields corresponding dendrogram, where Cluster.object is the output from LongDataCluster() MeanPlot(Cluster.object) yields corresponding mean curves of each detected cluster.
+\textbold{DendroPlot(Cluster.object)} yields corresponding dendrogram, where Cluster.object is the output from LongDataCluster()

+MeanPlot(Cluster.object) yields corresponding mean curves of each detected cluster.